 Demo only — This is a proof-of-concept.
 Do not deploy to production without vetting security guardrails and understanding the unsupported JAR patch.

-• Goal: Run the ServiceNow MID Server on AWS EKS Auto Mode without static AWS keys or self‑managed EC2 instances.
+• Goal: Enable AWS asset discovery from ServiceNow by running the MID Server on AWS EKS Auto Mode — without static AWS keys or self‑managed EC2 instances.

 • How: Patch mid.jar so the MID Server can use EKS Pod Identity first, with instance profiles as a fallback.

-• What you get: Pod‑scoped, auto‑rotated AWS credentials, a three‑tier IAM role model, and a CDK app that deploys everything end‑to‑end.
+• What you get: Pod‑scoped, auto‑rotated AWS credentials for discovery, a three‑tier IAM role model, and a CDK app that deploys everything end‑to‑end.

-• Who this is for: ServiceNow / cloud platform engineers who own both AWS and ServiceNow and need a repeatable, supportable story for cloud discovery.
+• Who this is for: ServiceNow / cloud platform engineers who own both AWS and ServiceNow and need a repeatable story for AWS asset discovery.

 The Problem

-ServiceNow MID Server discovers AWS resources by calling AWS APIs.
+The ServiceNow MID Server is used for AWS asset discovery — it discovers AWS resources (EC2, ECS, etc.) by calling AWS APIs and syncs them into ServiceNow.
 It needs AWS credentials.
 The official MID Server only supports two methods: static IAM user keys and EC2 Instance Profile (IMDSv2).
 Neither works on EKS Auto Mode — there are no user-managed nodes for Instance Profiles, and static keys are a security anti-pattern.

 EKS Pod Identity solves this by injecting temporary, pod-scoped credentials.
 But the MID Server’s credential resolver doesn’t know about Pod Identity.
 So we patch mid.jar to check Pod Identity first, with Instance Profile as fallback.